-While this is not the complete list (there's one here), you get the idea that high GI foods are generally the ones we're told not to eat.
+While this is not the complete list, you get the idea that high-GI foods are generally the ones we're told not to eat.

 Dermatologists have even suggested that people who eat sugar and carbs are often more likely to get recurring acne throughout life.

 So what does that mean?
-Sugar is most certainly not our friend, like at all!
+Sugar is most certainly not our friend, at all!

 Sugar Breakout Remedies

 I would like to believe that explanation is enough to convince you to stop eating sugar forever, but that’s not realistic.
-We'll go out with friends and indulge, celebrate the season release of our favorite show on Netflix with cake and ice cream, or stop by Starbucks for the second-day in-a-row (which I am totally never guilty of).
+We'll go out with friends and indulge, celebrate the season release of our favorite show on Netflix with cake and ice cream, or stop by Starbucks for the second day in a row (which I am never guilty of).

 So, to help you with your “lowering sugar consumption” goals, here are some tips to overcome temptation.
 Let’s get your skin on track so those cheat days won't hurt as much!

-- Fresh Fruits- While fruits contain sugar (some more than others), having them as a snack will not hurt your overall progress.
+1. Fresh Fruits: While fruits contain sugar (some more than others), having them as a snack will not hurt your overall progress.
 It is a way to get that sweet tooth under control, get refreshed, and have essential vitamins and nutrients incorporated into your diet.

-Sugar Substitutes- Now I know that a lot of people are off of the artificial sweeteners and for good reason too!
-But, I'm not talking about your run of the mill Splenda here.
-I have made some of the best desserts with almond flour and an all-natural Stevia infused sweetener.
-And the best part: I have not missed white sugar.
-Don't believe me?
-Try one of my go-to recipes here.
+2. Sugar Substitutes: Now I know that a lot of people are off of artificial sweeteners and for good reason too!
+But, I'm not talking about your run-of-the-mill Splenda here.
+I have made some of the best desserts with almond flour and an all-natural Stevia-infused sweetener.

 Avoid Trigger Aisles